 ChildProtect: Free Vaccines for Children

 The ChildProtect program provides free vaccines to children (birth to age 18) who are uninsured or enrolled in Medical Assistance.
-Appointments are not necessary, but parents must bring up-to-date immunization records.
-The free vaccines are available between January and November, at the following locations:
+Appointments are necessary and parents must bring up-to-date immunization records.
+The free vaccines are available between February and December, at the following locations:

 - Garden Spot Fire & Rescue in New Holland